 - Signs will be printed stating this.

-- The parking reservation system will be reinstitated and cars will be capped at 30 for Friday & Saturday night only.
+- The parking reservation system has been reinstitated and cars will be capped at 30 for Friday & Saturday night only.

 - The population of the Plaza will be capped at 10. (if you want a spot, arrive early).

 These practices will be in place until the crowds diminish sufficiently for safety.

 Brad Hoehne, Director

 John Glenn Astronomy Park